Skip to content

 Usually locked to higher tiers or sold as add-ons:

 Compliance is the line item agencies most often miss.
 ChatDash sells HIPAA as a $200/month add-on on top of its annual plan.
 VoiceAIWrapper includes the signed BAA only on its $499/month Pro tier.
-Synthflow routes HIPAA and SOC 2 through its higher commitments rather than its self-serve usage tier.
-Trillet's $299/month Agency plan includes HIPAA, SOC 2 Type II, GDPR, TCPA, and ACMA at no extra cost, along with unlimited sub-accounts, custom domain, native Meta and Facebook lead integration, CRM connectivity, and the Skool community with weekly Q&A. That bundling is the difference between a $299 quote and a real all-in number once a healthcare client is in the mix.
+Synthflow routes HIPAA and SOC 2 through its Enterprise contract rather than any self-serve tier.
+Trillet's $299/month Agency plan includes HIPAA, SOC 2 Type II, GDPR, TCPA, and ACMA at no extra cost, along with unlimited sub-accounts, custom domain, native GoHighLevel CRM, connectivity to other CRMs and tools via MCP, API and webhooks, and the Skool community with weekly Q&A. That bundling is the difference between a $299 quote and a real all-in number once a healthcare client is in the mix.

 How Do Per-Minute Charges Affect Profitability?